gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/why-use-this-plugin.md

 Before `gatsby-source-wordpress@v4` was released, there were 2 main ways to work with Gatsby & WordPress: `gatsby-source-wordpress@v3` and `gatsby-source-graphql`.

-Both of these worked but each had it's own pitfalls and problems.
+Both of these worked but each had its own pitfalls and problems.

 - [Problems with gatsby-source-wordpress@v3](./problems-with-v3.md)
 - [Problems with gatsby-source-graphql](./problems-with-gatsby-source-graphql.md)